KelliePetersen/OOPwithPHP/src/phpadvanced/OOP_principles.md

 Abstraction is design-focused.
 For example, when you're talking about what an object will and won't do, you are focusing on the object's design, not it's code.
 Abstraction hides code so that you focus on what the object does instead of how it does it.

+## Composition
+Composition is the principle that classes should achieve polymorphic behavior and code reuse by their composition (by containing instances of other classes that implement the desired functionality) rather than inheritance from a base or parent class.

+The benefits of Composition are reusing existing code, flexibility and designing clean APIs via delegation.
+The disadvantage is that relationships are harder to discern than in inheritance models, due to them lacking the predictibility and containing more types.